Cut the Rope: Triple Treat: Critical reception

-Cut the Rope: Triple Treat was met with mixed reviews from critics.
+Cut the Rope: Triple Treat received mixed reviews from critics.
 According to the review aggregator Metacritic, Cut the Rope: Triple Treat received "mixed or average reviews" based on a weighted average score of 64 out of 100 from 4 critic scores.

 Nick H. of Digitally Downloaded said, "It has a style of play that allows it to be incredibly challenging if you are going for as many stars as quickly as possible, but it also allows you to feed Om Nom and move on to the next level - handy for younger players."
 Nuno Nêveda of FNintendo said, "Cut the Rope: Triple Treat is not harmed by its gameplay, its controls or its technical aspects.
 What keeps it from being a more prominent and recommended title for those who seek short, fun gaming sessions, is its business model.
 A compilation of three games, including two previously released on the mobile market, does not justify its high price tag."
 KevinS of GameRevolution said, "So for a budget-price game you definitely do get your money's worth."
 Martin Watts of Nintendo Life said, "With three games' worth of content all stuffed on to a single 3DS card, Cut the Rope: Triple Treat is certainly the best entry in the series that you can pick up for the system."

 According to Pocket Gamer, the game "boasts some ridiculously cute 3D visuals".